mehulagg/gitlab_test/doc/development/testing_guide/best_practices.md

   `Model.count` increased by one.
 - It's ok to look for DOM elements but don't abuse it since it makes the tests more brittle
+- Avoid using `data-qa-selector` for locating elements as they are meant for End to End (e2e) tests.
+There is a risk that those selectors would be changed in an e2e test MR where unit tests are not run resulting in a broken master.

 #### Debugging Capybara